elastic/detection-rules/hunting/linux/docs/persistence_via_rc_local.md

-# Persistence via rc.local
+# Persistence via rc.local/rc.common

 ---

 ## Metadata

 - **Author:** Elastic
-- **Description:** This hunt identifies potential persistence mechanisms via rc.local on Linux systems.
-It monitors for file creation or modification events in the /etc/rc.local and /etc/rc.common files, as well as processes started by these scripts.
+- **Description:** This hunt identifies potential persistence mechanisms via rc.local and rc.common on Linux systems.
+RC scripts are used to start custom applications, services, scripts or commands during start-up.
+RC scripts have mostly been replaced by Systemd.
+However, through the "systemd-rc-local-generator", these files can be converted to services that run at boot.
+The query monitors for file creation or modification events in the /etc/rc.local and /etc/rc.common files, as well as processes started by these scripts.
 These activities can indicate attempts to establish persistence through rc.local modifications.

 - **UUID:** `n7a7d4k4-4567-4n7n-a78n-be123ab80l56`
 - **Integration:** [endpoint](https://docs.elastic.co/integrations/endpoint), [system](https://docs.elastic.co/integrations/system)
-- **Language:** `ES|QL`
+- **Language:** `['ES|QL', 'SQL']`

 ## Query